 - A feeling that your teeth do not fit together properly

-- Cosmetic Dentistry – We replace missing teeth with implants or bridges, the crown worn teeth, move the teeth with Invisalign, whatever is necessary to get your bite into proper alignment.
+- Cosmetic Dentistry – We replace missing teeth with dental implants or dental bridges, the crown worn teeth, move the teeth with Invisalign, whatever is necessary to get your bite into proper alignment.

 - Splints, night guards, or orthotics — We fabricate plastic mouthpieces that fit over your upper and lower teeth so they can’t touch.
 This serves two purposes: mouthpieces lessen the effects of clenching and grinding, and they put the teeth in a more correct position.